oxen-io/oxen-observer/README.md

 apache2/uwsgi-emperor layers).

-If you want to set up a testnet or devnet observer the procedure is essentially the same, but using testnet.py or devnet.py pointing to a lokid.sock from a testnet or devnet lokid.
+If you want to set up a testnet or devnet observer the procedure is essentially the same, but using testnet.py or devnet.py pointing to a oxend.sock from a testnet or devnet oxend.